scotthosking/baspy/README.md

 # baspy

+baspy is a python package, and a set of wrappers around Iris (http://scitools.org.uk/iris/).

 ### Setup and import package

 Setup your PYTHONPATH to point to your directory of python scripts.
 Then download (or git clone) baspy python package.